Project Daedalus: Autonomy & Controls for In-Space Manufacturing

 - Led the Autonomy & Controls subteam and contributed to systems engineering trade studies.

-- Researched machine learning-based inspection methods and prior work on 3D printing defect detection.
+- Researched machine-learning-based inspection methods for 3D-printing defect detection.

 - Built the FDIR (Fault Detection, Isolation, and Recovery) logic to keep the payload operational.

-- Defined the command and data handling architecture, linking AI computer, OBC, bus, and ground station.
+- Defined the command and data handling architecture, linking the AI computer, onboard computer (OBC), satellite bus, and ground station.

 - Helped refine the system architecture and ConOps flow, ensuring smooth integration across subsystems.